Oldcur/Double-Entry-Bookkeeper/README.md

 (d) Update the Generate A Report functions.
 This is quite intuitive.
-Update the titles in column A and update the formulae.
+Update the titles in column A and update the formulae accordingly.